dfm/emcee/docs/tutorials/autocorr.rst

 `a set of lecture notes by Alan
 Sokal <https://pdfs.semanticscholar.org/0bfe/9e3db30605fe2d4d26e1a288a5e2997e7225.pdf>`__
-and the interested reader should take a look at that for a more formal discussion, but I’ll include a summary of some of the relevant points here.
+and the interested reader should take a look at that for a more formal discussion, but I'll include a summary of some of the relevant points here.
 The integrated autocorrelation time is defined as

 .. math::